• Call For Your Complimentary Consultation (845) 533-0265.

 What Are The Implications Of Procedural Errors Made By Law Enforcement In A DWI Case?

 Procedural errors by law enforcement can significantly impact a DWI case.
-These errors often relate to how evidence is collected, particularly with chemical tests like breathalyzers, and whether legal protocols were followed during the arrest process.
+Errors often arise from how officers collect evidence, especially with chemical tests like breathalyzers, and whether they followed legal protocols during the arrest process.

 One key example is failing to follow the checklist before administering a breathalyzer test.
-Officers are required to observe a waiting period, typically 15 to 20 minutes, before conducting the test to ensure no residual alcohol affects the results.
+Officers must observe a waiting period of 15 to 20 minutes before conducting the test.
+This procedure ensures that any residual alcohol does not influence the results.

 Additionally, outside factors, such as a police officer’s cell phone, could interfere with the breathalyzer due to radio frequency interference.
 If these steps aren’t properly followed, the accuracy of the breathalyzer reading can be called into question.

 Outside of chemical tests, other procedural errors can also be relevant.
-For instance, if the officer failed to read your Miranda rights at the appropriate time or arrested you before completing the required steps, these legal missteps could weaken the case against you.
-Such errors, whether related to the collection of evidence or legal procedures, can form a critical part of a DWI defense.
+If an officer failed to read your Miranda rights on time, it could weaken the case against you.
+Arrests made without completing required steps may also harm the prosecution’s case.
+Such errors, whether in evidence collection or procedural steps, can be crucial in a DWI defense.

 How We Approach Cases Like Yours